 Paid platforms include unlimited recorded one-way video interviews.
 This gives all candidates a positive experience as they fit recording into their own busy lives.
 At the same time, your team gains the best insights into candidates, such as their soft skills and other personality, while gauging their skills with job-focused interview questions.

-Free video interviewing tools don’t come equipped with scheduling software.
+A free video interviewing tool doesn’t come equipped with scheduling software.
 But you do have a multitude of choices when it comes to picking a free scheduler.
 Unfortunately, these tools aren’t designed specifically for your hiring process.

 Some don’t integrate with your current calendar or allow you to create unique landing pages based on the role you’re hiring for (spoiler alert: paid platforms do!).
 Even more damaging to your ROI, free calendar apps, don’t offer customized email notifications, they provide limited integrations, and don’t allow bulk scheduling.
 These limitations slow the hiring process and prevent your team from working efficiently.

 An effective paid platform allows you to further your branding efforts with customizable landing pages and even schedule interviews in bulk with the simple upload of a spreadsheet.

 Creating space in your budget for a paid scheduling tool, especially one that’s part of your video interview tool package, decreases time spent scheduling interviews.
 When less time is dedicated to repetitive administrative tasks, your team has more time to nurture positive and lasting relationships with candidates.

 Placing an ROI on interviewing is challenging.
 You have to interview multiple candidates to understand who will get the job done best and who best fits your entire team.
 However, trying to find the most effective and cost-efficient way to do this often eats up as much time as rolling through countless dead-end interviews—but it doesn’t have to.